 Critical Illness

-Shareholder insurance is useful in this instance, since it's likely that the shareholder won't be able to return to work.
+Shareholder insurance is useful in this instance since it's likely that the shareholder won't be able to return to work.
 Also, the shareholders’ agreement might trigger a purchase at a time when the operating company is struggling to continue.
-Correct

 Death

 Most shareholders’ agreements contain this type of shareholder insurance.
 If holding companies and/or family trusts are involved, be aware of where the insurance is held.
-And make sure the agreement clearly states how the insurance payout will be used.
+Make sure the agreement clearly states how the insurance payout will be used.

 This happens in cases where there isn't enough key person coverage.
 Also, without clear direction, the family of the deceased may not receive enough money, or the business may end up with an unexpected shareholder.